 Contextual advertising in impending hyperinflation

-No matter how strong your will to avoid all these "depression talks" and let it fix itself, it is clear that this does not happen.
-One of the most probable scenarios for the next two years of global financial crisis is hyperinflation.
-The rapid depreciation of the money will have a significant impact on the segment of contextual advertising.
+No matter how much we wish to ignore the "depression talks" and hope the situation resolves itself, it's clear that this won’t happen.
+One of the most likely outcomes of the next two years of the global financial crisis is hyperinflation.
+The rapid depreciation of money will have a significant impact on contextual advertising.

 Life that affects web, web that affects life